 Where To Stay: Geelong Waterfront Accommodation

-This modern hotel is right on the Waterfront close to all the attractions, including Eastern Beach and Steampacket Gardens as well as restaurants and nightlife.
+The modern Novotel Hotel is situated right on the Waterfront close to all the attractions, including Eastern Beach and Steampacket Gardens.
+Restaurants and nightlife are just steps away.

 This is a great full-service hotel and our top pick on the Waterfront.